jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/0_Loadcase.typ

 - *Stalling Speed V#sub[S]*: V#sub[S] is the minimum flight speed in level flight with retracted flaps at which no flow separation occurs on the wing (stall speed).
 In other words, this is flight at the maximum lift coefficient C#sub[L,max].

-Having defined these velocities, it is worth mentioning that the mathematical relationships between them for constructing V-n diagrams are specified in certification standards such as @EASA_CS_23 and @EASA_CS_25.
-The V-n diagram primarily addresses symmetrical flight loads and generally does not encompass asymmetrical load cases.
-An noteworthy exception exists for banked turns which, although technically asymmetrical load cases, can be incorporated into the V-n diagram analysis @Rossow_2014.
+Having defined these velocities, it is worth mentioning that their mathematical relationships, necessary for constructing V-n diagrams, are specified in certification standards such as @EASA_CS_23 and @EASA_CS_25.
+These diagrams primarily address symmetrical flight loads and generally do not encompass asymmetrical load cases.
+A noteworthy exception exists for banked turns, which, although technically asymmetrical load cases, can be incorporated into the V-n diagram analysis @Rossow_2014.
 Beyond its use in structural analysis, the V-n diagram provides valuable operational information for pilots.
 By interpreting the diagram, pilots can determine critical flight parameters, such as the maximum airspeed for control surface deflection, dive speed limitations, and required deceleration points @Gudmundsson2014.

-For a comprehensive understanding and detailed construction of V-n diagrams, readers are referred to standard references such as @Rossow_2014 @Gudmundsson2014, along with certification standards @EASA_CS_23 @EASA_CS_25.
-The V-n diagram presented in @fig_28 was generated using the open-source aerodynamics tool #emp_[ADRpy] @link_ADRpy, which has been validated against #gls("cs")-23 specifications @EASA_CS_23.
-Within the scope of this work, the validation confirms #emp_[ADRpy]'s accuracy specifically for small aircraft V-n diagrams.
+For a comprehensive understanding and detailed construction of V-n diagrams, readers are referred to standard references such as @Rossow_2014 @Gudmundsson2014, along with certification standards such as @EASA_CS_23 @EASA_CS_25.
+The V-n diagram presented in @fig_28 was generated using the open-source aerodynamics tool #emp_[ADRpy] @link_ADRpy, which has been validated against the #gls("cs")-23 specifications @EASA_CS_23.
+Therefore, this work confirms that #emp_[ADRpy] produces accurate V-n diagrams for small aircraft.
 The only modification to the standard #emp_[ADRpy] output was the implementation of Plotly @plotly_2015 as the visualization library, replacing the default Matplotlib @Hunter2007 plotting system.

 // ---------------------- positve effects because of vn --------------------- //
 The selection of vertical gust loading as a critical load case, obtainable through V-n diagram analysis, offers several advantageous implications for #gls("swith") development.
 A primary benefit stems from the broad applicability of V-n diagrams across various aircraft categories, including normal, utility, aerobatic, and commuter classifications, as well as large aircraft.
 This universality enables the extension of #gls("swith") applications across diverse aircraft categories and size ranges.
 It should be emphasized that the construction of flight envelopes varies according to specific aircraft categories and dimensions, with distinct regulatory requirements governing each case.